A sinus graft makes it possible for many patients to have dental implants who otherwise couldn’t.

 Recovering from Sinus Lift Surgery

 Everyone heals differently, but most patients need between 4-12 months for the sinus lift and bone graft to heal.
 The healing process might seem slow, but it is absolutely necessary to lay the framework for strong, beautiful dental implants.
 In some rare instances, sinus lifts may be performed at the same time dental implant posts are installed, which can shorten the timeframe for receiving your final dental implants.

 Benefits of Sinus Lifts

 Implant dentistry in Pittsburgh, PA can help you to completely restore your smile.
-The Silberg Center for Dental Science is currently accepting new patients, and Dr. Silberg would love to talk with you about whether or not you are a candidate for dental implants.
+Pinnacle Center – Dental Implants & Periodontics is currently accepting new patients, and Dr. Roll would love to talk with you about whether or not you are a candidate for dental implants.